 Demand in China has accounted for most of the growth in the international trade in lobster over the past decade.
-The prominence of China is particularly obvious if excluding intra-regional trade (e.g. the trade in American lobster between Canada and the United States).
+The prominence of China is particularly obvious if intra-regional trade is excluded (for example, the trade in American lobster between Canada and the United States).
 China's market dominance is even more notable with specific regard to the international trade in live spiny lobster.

-Figure 9: Intra-regional trade and extra-regional exports, by value, 2001-2021
+Figure 8: Intra-regional trade and extra-regional exports, by value, 2002-2022